jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ```
 ### Validate SRv6-TE steering of L3VPN traffic
 #### Validate bulk traffic takes the non-shortest path: xrd01 -> 02 -> 03 -> 04 -> 07
-1. Run the tcpdump.sh script in the util directory on the following links in the network
+1. Run the tcpdump.sh script in the util directory on the following links in the network.
+These can either be run sequentially while executing the ping in step 2, or you can open individual ssh sessions and run the tcpdumps simultaneously.

     ```
     ./tcpdump.sh xrd01-xrd02